docker/docs/engine/swarm/index.md

 the cluster state and reconciles any differences between the actual state and your expressed desired state.
-For example, if you set up a service to run 10 replicas of a container, and a worker machine hosting two of those replicas crashes, the manager will create two new replicas to replace the replicas that crashed.
+For example, if you set up a service to run 10 replicas of a container, and a worker machine hosting two of those replicas crashes, the manager creates two new replicas to replace the replicas that crashed.
 The swarm manager assigns the new replicas to workers that are running and available.